Social Sharing Buttons: Pros and Cons

 If offering users easy ways to share content can be beneficial to user experience, does it have to be done at the expense of having a fat, bloated page that loads slowly?
 Here are some potential alternatives.

 If you want to include content sharing options on your website but don’t want to use a bloated social buttons plug-in to help website visitors share your content, try including a hypertext link instead.
 A List Apart, for example, uses an elegant solution driven by hypertext links rather than plug-ins.
 These links don’t make server requests unless they are clicked on, thus saving resources needed upon page load.

 Some websites use CSS sprites to implement social sharing buttons, allowing a single cacheable image download for social button functions, which reduces page weight and http requests, increasing the speed with which a page loads.
 The downside of this approach is that you have to hand code social buttons links into each page where they will be used.

 You can also load the social buttons after the rest of the page has loaded.
 This will allow website visitors with slower connections or who are browsing on mobile devices to begin experiencing your content immediately without having to make them wait for social buttons to load.

-In conclusion, social buttons have the potential to increase the reach of your website, but can also impact the speed with which your website loads, thus impacting your website’s environmental sustainability.
-Regardless of whether you are a fan of social buttons or not, there are some sustainable web design techniques like CSS sprites that you can explore to minimize the impact of social buttons on your website’s performance.
-In terms of your website usability, some think that social buttons can make your website easier to use, while others think that it gets in the way of being able to read content on a mobile device.
+Regardless of whether you are a fan of social buttons or not, there are some sustainable web design techniques like CSS sprites that you can explore to minimize their impact on your website’s performance.
+In terms of website usability, some think that social buttons can make your website easier to use, while others think that it gets in the way of being able to read content on a mobile device.